-In this on-the-go country, many people take time for a daily 20- to 30-minute nap, says James Maas, PhD, a sleep researcher at Cornell University and the author of Power Sleep.
+In this on-the-go country, many people take time for a daily 20- to 30-minute nap, says James Maas, PhD, a sleep researcher and author of Power Sleep.
 There’s increasing evidence that chronic sleep deprivation raises the risk of weight gain.
-Maas blames two hormones: leptin, which helps the brain sense when you’re full, and ghrelin, which triggers hunger.
-The less sleep you get, the lower your leptin levels-and the higher your ghrelin.
-'Many people think they’re hungry when they’re actually sleepy,' Maas says.
-'Instead of a snack, they need some shut-eye.'
+Dr. Maas blames two hormones: leptin, which helps the brain sense when you’re full, and ghrelin, which triggers hunger.
+The less sleep you get, the lower your leptin levels, and the higher your ghrelin.
+“Many people think they’re hungry when they’re actually sleepy,” Dr. Maas says.
+“Instead of a snack, they need some shut-eye.”

 This is one of the Finns’ favorite outdoor activities.
 It’s not as exotic as it sounds: All that’s required is a pair of inexpensive, lightweight walking poles.
 Holding these in your hands aids balance, which is great if you’re older or if you’re on slippery terrain.
 Even better: Because they make you use muscles in your shoulders, arms, and torso, the poles transform walking into a total-body workout that burns 20 percent more calories, according to a study at the Cooper Institute in Dallas.
 Winter or summer, it’s a simple way to derive more fat-reducing benefit from your regular walk.

 Netherlands: Swallow more herring